Do Go On - 396 - Rosemary Brown: A Musical Seance

 I think ghost musician would really get people's attention.

-Music in the key of ghost?
+Music in the key of ghosts?

 I won't say no.

-but does the music itself have merit?
+isn't, but does the music itself have merit?
+And apparently, Igor Torini Lelik, the artistic

-the origin story, the nature of reality,
+the reception, the origin story, the nature of reality and time itself over the sound.

-and time itself over the sound.
-Whenever we listen to her work, we are absorbing all this information,
+Whenever we listen to our work, we are absorbing all this information,

 but composers and critics and musicologists pretend it's just about notes.
-She's the first

-to say it's so much more than just the notes.
-The fact that we don't know whether she did this
+She's the first to say it's so much more than just the notes.

-consciously or not makes the work all the more intriguing and beguiling.
+makes the work all the more intriguing and beguiling.

-Even if you think she's a fraud, he argues that just at the level of improvisation, it's amazingly fluent and shows a level of skill mixed with mischief that is pretty inspiring and astonishing.
+just at the level of improvisation, it's amazingly fluent and shows a lot of

 I love a level of skill mixed with mischief.